owlbarn/tutorial/book/algodiff/README.md

   f'
 ```

-Now we can do the calculation, which are the same as before, only difference is the way to build constant values.
+Now we can do the calculation, which are the same as before, and the only difference is the way to build constant values.

 ```ocaml env=algodiff_simple_impl_reverse
 # let x1 = make_reverse 1.